albihasani94/EffectiveJava/chapter2/README.md

 A third way to implement a singleton is to declare a single-element enum.
 It is guaranteed against multiple instantiations.
 This makes a single-element enum type often the best way to implement a singleton.

+## Item 4: Enforce noninstantantiabality with a private constructor

+We are talking about utility classes.
+These classes are not designed to be instantiated.
+But the compiler provides a public, default no-arg constructor.
+To make this kind of class noninstantiable, we add a private constructor.

+You can throw an `AssertionError` in case the constructor is called accidentally from within the class.